CLYEH/quest-submission/Chapter 2/Day 2.md

 ## 1. Explain why we wouldn't call `changeGreeting` in a script.

-'changeGreeting' is a function in the contract that updates a new value, but a script does not write or change any data on the blockchain, instesd, it can only view.
+`changeGreeting` is a function in the contract that updates a new value, but a script does not write or change any data on the blockchain, instesd, it can only view.

 ## 2. What does the `AuthAccount` mean in the `prepare` phase of the transaction?